Yeti Coolers On Sale - Are they worth it?

 Quick Cooler Buying Tips

 As mentioned with ice retention, the roto molded coolers are a heck of a lot more durable than a conventional cooler.
 The walls of these coolers are often times several inches thick.
 However, a majority of the time the pieces of the cooler which gives out first is the hinge and latching mechanisms.
 These, after countless open and closes, damaging sun rays, and general harsh treatment crack and fall off.
 Not only do the upper end coolers use a different latching and hinge system, but the parts are replaceable, thus adding to the longevity of your cooler.
-Many of your lower end coolers do not have replaceable hinges nor latches, so as soon as one breaks the cooler becomes even more vulnerable to ice melting/warming of inside contents, or worse yet becoming virtually useless.
-Back to the latching systems as well as the thickness.
+Many of your lower end coolers do not have replaceable hinges nor latches, so as soon as one breaks the cooler becomes even more vulnerable to ice melting or worse yet becoming virtually useless.
 Many of theses upper end coolers are also certified bear resistant.

 Not to mention, if these coolers meet the requirements to be bear resistant, it goes to show the toughness of these coolers.
 In addition to the durability factor that goes along with many of these coolers comes added functionality.
 A cooler which is built to withstand bear attacks is also built to be stood upon.
 All the sudden your cooler also doubles as a casting platform for your boat, a campfire chair/step, or maybe even polling platform.
 Many of these features, especially when talking boat accessories pays for it self plus you are getting the added benefit of a quality cooler.